bhargavakumark/gmail-download/README.md

 - **Filter Emails by Label and Subject**: Process emails based on specific Gmail labels and subject filters.
 - **Download Attachments**: Save email attachments to a specified directory.
+- **Filter Attachments by Name**: Download attachments only if their filenames match specified patterns (e.g., files ending with .pdf).
 - **Save Emails as PDFs**: Save email content as PDF files with unique filenames.
 - **Mark Emails as Read**: Automatically mark processed emails as read.
 - **Delete Emails**: Remove emails from the inbox.